hrns is a small Go project that gives you the core pieces of an agent harness without hiding the mechanics:

 The current repo behavior is intentionally narrow:- The binary starts an interactive TUI.

-- The TUI builds an OpenAI-compatible client from the saved current provider.
+- The TUI stores multiple named providers and builds an OpenAI-compatible client from the saved current provider.

 - Skills are discovered from